logixode/vite-multi-entry-and-responsive-chart/README.md

 Implement canvas animation to follow the line of chart Qualification is to use sine wave, but in this animation I'm use theorema pythagoras (not use curved line chart, still need to learn about that)
 - Auto reverse when reach an end and continue forward when reach the start point again
+- Can trigger pause and continue animation using button

 ### Task 4
 Implement Page Visibility API to pause the animation during page inactive or the tab is not focus